Fact-checked by the Smart Insurance 101 editorial team

 Consequences That Trigger Immediately

-If you are financing or leasing your vehicle, your lender — whether that’s Chase Auto Finance, Ford Motor Credit, or any bank — will force-place a Collateral Protection Insurance (CPI) policy on your vehicle.
-CPI premiums are typically 2–10 times higher than standard coverage and provide no liability protection for you personally.
+Drivers financing or leasing their vehicle face an additional hit.
+Whether your lender is Chase Auto Finance, Ford Motor Credit, or a regional bank, they will force-place a Collateral Protection Insurance (CPI) policy on the vehicle.
+CPI premiums are typically 2–10 times higher than standard coverage and provide no liability protection for the driver personally.

 Key Takeaway: A car insurance coverage lapse triggers immediate legal consequences in 47 states, including license suspension and mandatory SR-22 filings.
 Lenders respond by force-placing Collateral Protection Insurance that can cost 2–10 times a standard premium with zero liability coverage for the driver.